mycroftsnm/UEFIGame/README.md

 Silly toy project made to learn about [EDK II](https://github.com/tianocore/edk2)

-Consists of multiple modules, each implementing a mini-game that can run in a UEFI environment.
+Consists of multiple modules, each implementing a mini-game that can run in a UEFI environment and following the premise of " Win -> Boot, Lose -> Shutdown"

 * **User Evaluation For Ineptness**: Presents a simple math question, the sum of two random numbers from 0 to 99, if your answer is incorrect the system mocks you and shuts down.

 * **Insult Sword Fighting**: Monkey island inspired.
 Choose the correct comeback to continue booting.

+* **Fall To Boot**: Vertical scrolling procedurally generated tunnel.
+Reach the bottom or you'll *Fail* to Boot.

 ## Demo videos
 <details>